 All locking, thresholds, performances and accessibility issues have been fully thought through in the design of this system.
 You can even do some really interesting things with the design of these doors such as sliding pocket doors, opening corners of various angles, Juliet balcony designs and oddly shaped doors.

-For a Slim Aluminium Frame + Improved Performance
+For a Slim Sliding Door + Improved Performance

 So you want a minimal aluminium frame but improved thermal performance?
 Then the triple glazed sister of the minimal windows® system is the best option.